What does it take to be an effective sales leader?

 - Share sales performance metrics with your team.
 Rank sales representatives by level of activity and sales generated, and sales effort by geographical distribution or time allocation, or type of client.
 This is essential information for assessing your team’s performance and identifying good practice – or opportunities for improvement.

-software, company sales management receives a personalised report they can analyse together with the sales agent.
+software, company sales management receives a personalized report they can analyse together with the sales agent.
 In a constructive and supportive way, they can then give advice on improving performance and results.

-- Don’t forget to recognise work done!
-Reward the team’s efforts with a celebration or an award that recognises individual and collective effort, and dedication for having reached the agreed objective.
-A gesture of gratitude is a galvanising force, and will help to ensure the team is motivated, happy and keen to continue improving their results.
+- Don’t forget to recognize work done!
+Reward the team’s efforts with a celebration or an award that recognizes individual and collective effort, and dedication for having reached the agreed objective.
+A gesture of gratitude is a galvanizing force, and will help to ensure the team is motivated, happy and keen to continue improving their results.